CamillaBa/FYS-STK4155_Project_1/README.md

 that makes plots of R2 scores of training and test data and the like.

 Most important is the class "regdata" which stores data needed to perform linear regression on a data set.
+The functions of this class perform the variuos regression methods on the given data.
 This file is also discussed in the methods section of our report.

-There is also a class "k_cross_validation", which is used to calculate R2 scores, MSE, bias, etc, given a k-partition, and an object regdata.
-These are then stored as self variables for easy access.

 File 2) is a file that runs different methods from Methods.py to study Franke function.
 Should you run it as is, it will print